ApexRMS/stconnect/docs/getting_started.md

  In the toolbar, enable **Multiprocessing** with 3 jobs.
 This will cut down the time required to run the simulation (~8 minutes when **Multiprocessing** is enabled, ~24 minutes when is disabled).
  <br>
 <img align="middle" style="padding: 3px" width="575" src="assets/images/screencap-9-border.png">
-> **Note:** The simulation will result in an error if Multiprocessing is enabled and your SyncroSim Library is saved to OneDrive.
-Instead, save your Library to the C: Drive.

  Right-click on the ***Baseline Scenario - Hilo Focal Region*** in the **Scenario Manager** window and select **Run** from the context menu.
 If prompted to save your project, click **Yes**.
 If the run is successful, you will see a Status of **Done** in the **Run Monitor** window, at which point you can close the **Run Monitor** window; otherwise, click on the **Run Log** link to see a report of any problems.
 Make any necessary changes to your Scenario, then re-run the Scenario.
 <br>